The Old West fascinates many people - world wide!

 A memorable Wild Bunch lieutenant, Harry Longabaugh, hung around Calgary, Alberta for at least 3 years.
 Records show he worked at the Bar-U Ranch during that time.
 The Bar-U is now a National Historic Site.

 Ned McGowan was an interesting character who spent some time in Tombstone Arizona.
 He created quite a disturbance when he went to what's now British Columbia.

 Around 1860 publishers saw a need, and began to put out small paper-back stories.
-They were in books called Dime Novels.
+They were in books or booklets that people called Dime Novels.

 They were short - about 32 to 200 pages.
 The books were small - about the size of a large cell phone.
 The prices ranged from 5 to 15 cents.

 When first published, they focused on stories of pioneers in their adventures out West.
 Through the next decades they moved into love stories and other types of exploits.

 People were more literate.
 They had leisure time, and wanted something to read.
 These novels helped keep the interest in the old Wild West alive!
 They were the beginnings of the true category of Western Books.

 Pioneers migrated West from the original 13 colonies of the United States.
 They looked for land to farm or ranch.
 They looked for opportunity away from the crowded and dirty cities on the East coast.

 Some also looked for quick or easy riches.

 Groups often united together to travel to unknown areas.
 Wild West Wagons gathered into a Wagon Train to help maintain safety.
 Their prime worries were Number "ii" above - and attacks from American Indians.

 Towns were established.
 At first many had no organized law or government.
 Many began as a Wild West Town - but eventually grew into a more civilized place.
 These organized towns were often surrounded by wild areas.